rsneha-blip/CustomerSupportAgent/README.md

 ## 💬 Try These Scenarios
 The agent comes pre-loaded with 10 sample orders.
 Try these:

 1. Cancel a Processing Order (Immediate Refund)

-YOU: I want to cancel order 33333
+You: I want to cancel order 33333
 The agent will check the status and process an immediate refund since it hasn't shipped yet.

 2. Refund a Shipped Order (Return Process Required)
-YOU: I need a refund for order 12345, the item arrived damaged The agent will initiate a return process and provide a shipping label.
+You: I need a refund for order 12345, the item arrived damaged The agent will initiate a return process and provide a shipping label.

 3. Simulate Warehouse Operations

-YOU: /admin receive_return RET-12345 good
+You: /admin receive_return RET-12345 good
 This simulates the warehouse receiving the returned item and triggers the refund.

 4. Check Return Status
-YOU: What's the status of return RET-12345?
+You: What's the status of return RET-12345?

-Available Test Orders
+**Available Test Orders**

 Try these order IDs: 12345, 67890, 11111, 22222, 33333, 44444, 55555, 66666, 77777, 88888

 Each has different statuses (processing, shipped, delivered) to test different scenarios.

 ## 📚 How It Works

 The agent consists of 5 key components:
 1. agent.py - The Orchestrator

 Coordinates everything - manages conversation flow, calls OpenAI API, executes functions, tracks state.

 2. prompts.py - The Instruction Manual

 Defines the agent's personality, business rules, and guidelines through natural language.

 3. functions.py - The Tools

 The actual actions the agent can take: checking orders, processing refunds, handling returns.

 4. database.py - The Memory

 In-memory storage for orders, returns, and refunds.
 All functions read/write here.

 5. state.py - The Attempt Tracker

 Monitors if the agent is stuck on a problem and adjusts temperature accordingly.

 ## 🧠 Key Concepts Demonstrated